 Start by writing a goal that summarizes the real direction of the project.

-the type of experience you want to create.
+It should include the product vision, UX priorities, important constraints and the kind of experience you want to create.

 It does not need to be perfect.
-But it should be clear enough to prevent Codex from improvising the general direction.
+It mainly needs to stop Codex from improvising the overall direction.

 Once the goal is defined, avoid changing it constantly.

-The goal is a compass.
-If you keep changing the compass, it becomes much less useful.
+The goal acts as a compass.
+If you keep changing the compass, it becomes useless.

-Then use classic prompts to guide Codex on precise tasks.
+Then use normal prompts to guide Codex on precise tasks.

 For example: